nibrahim/hr_management/README.md

 Output Directory

-  If the "v_cards" directory does not exist, the script will create it to store the generated VCards.
+  If the "vcard" directory does not exist, the script will create it to store the generated VCards.